Don’t you wonder what’s in your pup’s head? I do. There’s something truly special about the bond with our dogs.

 We treat them as companions, they hear our greatest fears, know our craziest dreams, and witness when we’re down in the dumps.
-We allow dogs into our personal lives, allowing them to be more than just a pet – they quickly become our best friends.
+We allow dogs into our private lives, allowing them to be more than just a pet – they quickly become our best friends.
 I felt that my Hachi had such admirable qualities – a certain calm, centered energy.
 He would just stare at me.
 I’d always try to figure out what he was thinking.

 But now, thanks to new research, we’re learning why dogs have been our best friends and why they will continue to be.

 Many people, when asked about their relationship with their dog, will note their dog’s eyes, saying that they have the ability to feel what they are feeling.
 There is a sense of empathy experienced when you look at a dog – one that can immediately make you feel better.
 Looking into a dog’s eyes, you feel instantly connected.

 Research from the University of Vienna is beginning to be able to explain why.
 Through their studies, these researchers are learning that dogs can “catch” emotions, which makes that feeling of empathy so powerful.
 When you’re sad or happy, your dog can distinguish between the two.
 Then, your pup will match their behavior to mirror what you are feeling.

 That’s why when you are sad, your dog will sit with you for comfort.

 These studies also showed that dogs can empathize not just with humans, but with other dogs too.
 When they heard a human crying or a dog whimpering, their behavior changed.
 Emotional content, whether positive or negative, invoked emotional responses from dogs.
 Non-emotional content, however, did not have the same result.
 Who said dogs have no feelings?